LenaHofb/CF-Instacart-Basket-Analysis/README.md

   + Examine differences in behavior by region, age, family status, and income.
   + Profile customers based on their demographic info and purchasing patterns.

-## Data
-The dataset compromises of information on the following parameters:
-+ orders
-+ products
-+ departments
-+ customers

-The full details of the data are available [here()]

 ## Tools
 For this project, the following python libraries were used